lukemusher/Southern_Amazon_cophylogeography/README.md

 # Southern_Amazon_cophylogeography
- Data and code for Musher et al in reivew
+# Data and code for Musher et al in reivew
+# Jupyter Notebooks adapted from ipyrad analysis-tools cookbooks